jump-dev/JuMP.jl/docs/src/manual/nlp.md

 The function evaluation time, on the other hand, is the responsibility of the modeling language.
-JuMP computes derivatives by using reverse-mode automatic differentiation with graph coloring methods for exploiting sparsity of the Hessian matrix [^1].
+JuMP computes derivatives by using reverse-mode automatic differentiation with graph coloring methods for exploiting sparsity of the Hessian matrix.
 As a conservative bound, JuMP's performance here currently may be expected to be within a factor of 5 of AMPL's.
+Our [paper in SIAM Review](https://mlubin.github.io/pdf/jump-sirev.pdf) has more details.

 ## Querying derivatives from a JuMP model